cocos/cocos-docs/en/animation/animation-component.md

 #### Switching animation

 When using the `play` interface to play an animation, if there are other animations playing at the same time, the other animations will be stopped immediately.
-This switch is very abrupt, and in some cases we want the switch to be a "fade in and fade out" effect, so we can use [crossFade()](__APIDOC__/zh/classes/animation.animation-1.html #crossfade) to smoothly complete the switch within the specified period.
-For example.
+This switch is very abrupt, and in some cases we want the switch to be a "fade in and fade out" effect, use [crossFade()](__APIDOC__/en/classes/animation.animation-1.html #crossfade) to smoothly complete the switch within the specified period.
+For example:

 ```ts
 // Play the animation state 'walk'